firasuke/awesome/README.md

 short tutorial about building Linux based operating systems
 - [Business Card Linux](https://github.com/thirtythreeforty/businesscard-linux):
 A Buildroot distribution small enough to run on a business card
+- [Clear Linux OS](https://clearlinux.org/): An open source, rolling release Linux distribution optimized for performance and security, from the Cloud to the Edge, designed for customization, and manageability
 - [CloverOS](https://gitgud.io/cloveros/cloveros): A minimal (middleware-free)
 and default out-of-the-box Gentoo image (stage4) and a performance-optimized packages repo (Binhost)